mashery/blackbeard/src/docs/customizing/themes.md

 	}
 </style>

+Themes are pre-built combinations of layout changes, label updates, user options, and CSS.
+Use them as-is, or as a starting point to customize your Portal more quickly.

-Want to see how easy it is to customize layouts?
-Click one of the themes below.
+To see how easy it is to change the look of your Portal, click one of the themes below to update the appearance of this demo.

 <div>
 	<a class="toggle-theme" data-options="blackbeard" href="#">